 Securing a Home After a Fire: What to do After a Fire to Secure Your Home and Protect Against Additional Damage

 Fires are extremely frustrating and stressful.
-Whether it’s just a small kitchen fire or large fire that has damaged exterior walls or your roof, the first step in fire damage restoration is protecting your self and your home.
+Whether it’s just a small kitchen fire or large fire that has damaged exterior walls or your roof, the first step in cleaning up fire damage is protecting your self and your home.
 Securing a home after a fire prevents a recurrence of fire and keeps the elements, looters, and vandals out.
 From checking that the fire is out to boarding and tarping your home, our guide will help ensure your home is safe and secure after a fire.

 Steps to Securing a Home After a Fire